 The Michigan Workers’ Compensation Agency (WCA) enforces the Workers’ Disability Compensation Act.

-If an employer is not providing the correct insurance coverage required by the Workers’ Disability Compensation Act, the WCA can petition the court to seek an order that prohibits the company from employing anyone else until the right coverage is secured.
+Employers must provide the coverage required by the Workers’ Disability Compensation Act.
+The WCA can petition a court to stop your company from employing anyone else until the coverage is in place.

 The employer could also be subject to a fine of $1,000 or imprisonment of between 30 days and six months.
 Every day that the employer is uninsured is a separate offense.
 The business could also face legal action from the employee in civil court.